-- Parmesan cheese: You can buy commercially available brands such as Galaxy Foods, or you can make your own in minutes!
+- Parmesan cheese: You can buy commercially available brands such as Galaxy Foods, or you can make your own in minutes.

 - Nutritional yeast adds a cheesy taste to sauces, pizza, and casseroles.

-- Add baked seasoned tofu slices to sandwiches, or bite-sized chunks to salads.”
+- Add baked seasoned tofu slices to sandwiches, or bite-sized chunks to salads.

-What about your Omega 3 and Omega 6 fatty acids?
+Q: What about your Omega 3 and Omega 6 fatty acids?
 Fish oil?

-According to the Center for Nutrition Studies, “omega-6 is linoleic acid (LA) which is pro-inflammatory.
+A: According to the Center for Nutrition Studies, “omega-6 is linoleic acid (LA) which is pro-inflammatory.
 Omega-3 is alpha-linolenic acid (ALA).
 There is a very delicate balance going on inside our bodies between these two, to heal, and keep us in homeostasis.
 Both omega-6’s and omega-3’s have important healing properties among their vital functions which include cell membrane structure, and nutrient absorption, temperature regulation, organ protection, vitamin transport and storage, and cell membrane signaling.
 Omega-6 fatty acids tend to promote inflammation, needed for whenever we have an injury or breach of structure inside.
 Omega-3’s tend to be anti-inflammatory.
 This natural balance allows for overcoming inflammation when needed, but also keeps inflammation from being chronic.
 But today’s typical diet supplies a whole lot more of omega-6 than omega-3—a ratio of omega-6 excess to omega-3 deficit.
 This encourages chronic inflammation, as seen in our nation’s leading killer diseases – all chronic inflammatory diseases.
 Animal fats and vegetable oils (corn, safflower, soybean, cottonseed, sesame, sunflower) are high in omega-6 fatty acids.
 Flax seeds, soybeans, tofu, walnuts, wheat germ and dark leafy greens are great sources of ALA (O3s).”
-Check out these resources for more answers: To Take or Not to Take Fish Oil – In this article Dr. T. Colin Campbell, PhD explains why fish oil supplements are not necessary for good health.
+Check out these resources for more answers: To Take or Not to Take Fish Oil – In this article, Dr. T. Colin Campbell explains why fish oil supplements are not necessary for good health.
 Essential Facts About Fats – In this article, Alan Goldhamer, D.C., lays down all the facts you need to know about fats.
-Should We Take EPA & DHA Omega-3 For Our Heart? – In this 4:22 minute video, Dr. Greger, MD, explains the best way to fulfill the omega-3 essential fat requirements – whole plant foods.
+Should We Take EPA & DHA Omega-3 For Our Heart? – In this 4:22 minute video, Dr. Michael Greger, explains the best way to fulfill the omega-3 essential fat requirements – whole plant foods.

-What about the Paleo and Ketogenic diets?
+Q: What about the Paleo and Ketogenic diets?
 Aren’t they healthy?

-Check out these resources for answers: The Paleo Diet: What’s the Story? – In this article, Micaela Karlsen, MSPH, provides an overview on the Paleo Diet and explains its health implications.
+A: Check out these resources for answers: The Paleo Diet: What’s the Story? – In this article, Micaela Karlsen, MSPH, provides an overview on the Paleo Diet and explains its health implications.
 High Protein Diets of Masai and Inuit – In this article, Thomas Campbell, MD, reviews the high animal protein diets of the Masai and Inuit populations.
 Paleolithic Lessons – In this 2:25 minute video Dr. Greger, MD, offers an evolutionary argument for a plant-based diet in contrast to “Paleo” fad diets.
 The Problem With the Paleo Diet Argument – In this 5:40 minute video Dr. Greger explains that while the Paleolithic period represents the last two million years of human evolution.
 Our bodies evolved to eat primarily plants during the first 90% of our time on Earth.
 Paleo Diet May Negate Benefits of Exercise – In this 6 minute video Dr. Greger explains how the deleterious effects of a Paleolithic diet appear to undermine the positive effects of a Crossfit-based high-intensity circuit training exercise program.